 Saroj has a PhD in Pharmacology from Cambridge University and is currently the Director of a management consultancy company, SKV consultants Ltd. He has strong leadership and motivational skills with expertise in delivering strategic projects within the Biotechnology/Pharmacology industry.
 He also has extensive experience of coordinating and teaching at international summer schools for secondary school students in Cambridge.
 He is married with two children who are both attending Thaxted Primary School.

 Favourite book: To kill a mocking bird by Harper Lee

 Person I would most like to invite to a dinner party: J.K.Rowling

 Favourite Music/song: South Indian classical music

+Jenny lives just outside of Little Bardfield with her husband Justin and their four children, who all go to different schools/nursery in Thaxted and Chelmsford.
 Jenny has a degree in Marketing Management and has been working within the international education sector directing Customer Acquisition and Client Services for over 15 years.

 With her husband, Jenny now runs the African education company, Mwabu.
 The business uses technology to improve education outcomes in Africa, providing learners and teachers from all walks of life with access to a high level of quality education.

 Jenny has a broad interest in education and in supporting the development of young people as well as a drive to give something back to our local community.
 This is the first time Jenny has been a governor and she hopes to bring a varied set of skills and experiences as a business person and a parent to support the interests of the school community.

 Colin moved from Felsted in December 2019 and now lives in Little Sampford with his wife Sarah and his two children, Owen 19 and Megan 17 and his 11 year old Australian Labradoodle “Cadbury”.